showmethr23/metGo/README.md

 ## About The Project
 **"Tell me and I forget, teach me and I may remember, involve me and I learn" by Benjamin Franlkin**
-Involve yourself to learn whaever you want.
+Involve yourself to learn whatever you want.
 Spending time to find a great tutor is hard.
 Just prepare what course you want to take and bring your enthusiasm in learning.
 Pick the best fit tutor with your preferences @ MetGo.

 <br/>